 The Ginsberg Center provides multiple forms of financial resources for student groups and organizations to engage in positive change through social justice education, leadership development, and meaningful service experiences with the community.
 The Community Engagement Grant program allows us to deepen our partnerships with student organizations and support community-based initiatives.
 Community Engagement Grants are offered on a rolling basis until funds are depleted.

-Funding is intended to support partnerships between UM student organizations and external community organizations or agencies (i.e. non-profit, government office, etc), who are working together to collectively address a community identified need.
-We invite proposals from organizations who already have an existing community partnership or those seeking to establish a local, sustainable partnership.
+Funding is intended to support partnerships between UM student organizations and external community organizations or agencies (i.e. non-profit, government office, etc), who are working together to collectively address a community-identified need.
+We invite proposals from organizations that already have an existing community partnership or those seeking to establish a local, sustainable partnership.

 Funds may be used for costs such as materials, supplies, etc. Funding is NOT to be used for t-shirts, airfare, speaker honorarium, or on-campus events that are not in direct partnership with the community.

 Priority for funding will be given to:

 Organizational initiatives that take place in communities external to the University of Michigan with a community partner toward a community-defined need or priority.

 Projects towards the establishment or cultivation of a sustainable, ongoing partnership